ventZl/cmrx/man/02_overview.md

 microcontrollers.

 From the developer's point of view, every process is composed of single library, which is then linked to the final binary.
+All the variables found in all source files belonging to the library are considered a data of this process.
+All code present in this library will have access to this data.
+Remaining variables not belonging to any library is only accessible by the kernel.